 Researchers are well aware that people affected by addiction often develop significant nutritional problems.
 They also know that certain preexisting nutritional issues may increase your chances of becoming addicted.
 However, until recent years, most substance rehabs did not offer a nutrient therapy program.
 This kind of program can support your recovery in several ways.
 That includes educating you on a range of important nutritional issues.

-At Women’s Recovery, we include nutrient therapy for women among our many treatment options.
-This therapy not only addresses the physical impact of poor nutrition.
+At Women’s Recovery, we include a Nutrient guide for eating disorders among our many treatment options.
+This guide not only addresses the physical impact of poor nutrition.
 It also addresses the impact of nutrition-related issues on your mental health.
 This approach allows us to fully support the nutritional aspects of your recovery.
 Learn more about what you will learn in nutrient therapy by calling 833.754.0554.

 Nutrient Therapy for Addiction: Background Facts